chrisbraycodes/React-Portfolio-Website/README.md

-# Christopher Bray - React Developer Portfolio
+# Christopher Bray - Developer Portfolio

-Welcome to my React Developer Portfolio!
-This application showcases my front-end development skills, projects, and experience, with a focus on building interactive and responsive user interfaces using React.js.
+Welcome to my Developer Portfolio!
+This application showcases my full-stack development skills, projects, and experience, with a focus on building interactive and responsive web applications.

 ## Features